-The ground-motion model is developed for two event types: interface and intraslab earthquakes.
+The ground-motion model is developed for two event types: interface and slab earthquakes.
 The NGA-SUB dataset includes six event classifications shown in Table 2.1.
 For interface events, only class 0 events were used.
-For intraslab events, both class 1 and class 5 (event from lower part of a double seismic zone) are used.
-To avoid potential event classification issues, the unusually shallow intra-slab events ( $Z{\text{TOR}} < 20$ km) and unusually deep interface events ( $Z{\text{TOR}} > 50$ km) are excluded.
+For slab events, both class 1 and class 5 (event from lower part of a double seismic zone) were used.
+To avoid potential event classification issues, the unusually shallow intra-slab events ($Z{TOR} < 20 \text{ km}$) and unusually deep interface events ($Z{TOR} > 50 \text{ km}$) have been excluded.

 For all earthquakes, the minimum magnitude of 5 was used, which is consistent with the 2016 BCHydro model.
-The minimum of 3 recordings per event (after all of the selection criteria have been met) is applied.
+The minimum of 3 recordings per event (after all of the selection criteria have been met) is applied; the number of recordings per event is set at 3.